How They Work

 But let's break it down.

-The mud doesn't just expand out in all directions.
-Ahoy there sailor!
-Not like this:
+The mud doesn't just expand out from a spinning wheel in all directions:

 It leaves the wheel on a tangent (i.e. it just carries-on in a straight line from the point it left the wheel), like this (viewed from the left side of the wheel, so it appears to rotate anti-clockwise):